Paying Independent Contractors: How to Set Up and Issue Payments in 5 Easy Steps

 Keep in mind that contractors control how they deliver the finished project and how often they work.
 The only factor you determine is how the final product should look.

 There are numerous factors to consider when classifying independent contractors.
 The DOL has an opinion, as does the IRS and many states.
-Although there are no hard and fast rules, If you’re ever confused, complete and submit Form SS-8 to the IRS; the IRS will review and make an official classification determination, but it could take up to six months.
+Although there are no hard and fast rules, if you’re ever confused, complete and submit Form SS-8 to the IRS; the IRS will review and make an official classification determination, but it could take up to six months.

 We’ve researched payroll providers that will help you pay contractors easily.
 If you’re interested in payroll software but need help deciding which is best for your business, check out our guide to choosing contractor payroll services.